The blackwater aquarium aims to replicate the conditions found in the blackwater biotope.

 - Cherry Barb (Puntius titteya)

 But this heavily depends on how pronounced you want the blackwater effect to be in the tank.
-10 leaves in a 5-gallon tank will produce a moderate tea colour, and 10 leaves in a 5-gallon tank will make for a dark tea colour.
-Keep in mind, the more leaves you put into the tank, the faster your pH will drop and the softer your water will be.
+10 leaves in a 5-gallon tank will produce a moderate tea color, and 10 leaves in a 5-gallon tank will make for a dark tea color.
+Remember, the more leaves you put into the tank, the faster your pH will drop and the softer your water will be.
 Consider the safety of your fish.